-Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111 Local Corequisites: None This course introduces the world's major religious traditions.
+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3

+This course introduces the world's major religious traditions.
 Topics include Primal religions, Hinduism, Buddhism, Islam, Judaism, and Christianity.
 Upon completion, students should be able to identify the origins, history, beliefs, and practices of the religions studied.

 College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
 This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.

-REL 211 - Intro to Old Testament CIS Course ID: S11707 Class Hours 3 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, ENG 002 or ENG 111 Local Corequisites: None This course is a survey of the literature of the Hebrews with readings from the law, prophets, and other writings.
+REL 211 - Intro to Old Testament

+Local Prerequisites: DRE-097, ENG 002 or ENG 111

+This course is a survey of the literature of the Hebrews with readings from the law, prophets, and other writings.
 Emphasis is placed on the use of literary, historical, archeological, and cultural analysis.
 Upon completion, students should be able to use the tools of critical analysis to read and understand Old Testament literature.

 College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
-This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.
-REL 212 - Intro to New Testament CIS Course ID: S11723 Class Hours 3 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, ENG 002 or ENG 111 Local Corequisites: None This course is a survey of the literature of first-century Christianity with readings from the gospels, Acts, and the Pauline and pastoral letters.
-Topics include the literary structure, audience, and religious perspective of the writings, as well as the historical and cultural context of the early Christian community.
-Upon completion, students should be able to use the tools of critical analysis to read and understand New Testament literature.
-College Transfer: This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.

-To view an interactive up-to-date version of this catalog with live links, please navigate to https://catalog.robeson.edu [opens in a new window]